-- Using all nodes/links.
-We have considered all (known) nodes/links of the networks, and did not introduce any threshold values for excluding any segment of the network, except the elimination of self-loops.
-The reason for eliminating self-loops is that we are interested in the true interactions between nodes. - Non-existing links.
-Non-existing links (or non-identified, missing, hidden, 'secret' links) could be regarded as links having a zero weight. - Influence function.
-Based on the direct interactions in the network we calculate the effective, indirect impact of the starting node to the rest of the network.
-In our work we represent this new indirect interaction as a property of the original links of the network, so we calculate a new weight, the so-called influence function value $f_i(j,k) \ge 0$ for every link (j,k) from a given starting node i.
-Let the influence function $f_i$ of node i affect a link (j,k) if $f{\lambda}, f{\lambda} \neq 0$ , and let the influence function affect a node $\mu$ if any link of node $\mu$ is affected.
-Let the influenced links be the links affected by the influence function, and let the influenced nodes be the nodes affected by the influence function.
-Let the influence zone denote the set of influenced links and nodes.
-The influence zone (in our current, restricted interpretation) is a connected subgraph, surrounding the starting node in which the influence function values are all larger than zero.
-The influence function may also belong to a pair of nodes, or from a link (like in the LinkLand algorithm), or more generally from any selected motifs or subgraphs.
-Since the precise form of the effective interaction depends on the meaning of the links in the network, in principle each network may have its own, unique optimal influence function algorithm.
-The optimal influence function calculation algorithm may differ from network to network, but for most networks general versions of both fast and accurate methods can be designed.
-Different versions of these generally applicable influence function calculation algorithms of the ModuLand method family will be described later in detail, and adequate hints for their optimal use will also be given.

-- Influence function value.
-The influence function value is a non-negative number rendered to every link of the original network showing how much the given link is affected by the influence function of the starting node or link.
-The influence function values depend on the influence function calculation algorithm. - Community landscape.
-Integrating all influence function values, which were assigned to a given link, we get a centrality-type value called as the community landscape height of that link.
-The community landscape height shows how much the given link is affected by the integrated indirect impact of all the starting nodes of the network.
-From now on in this paper the community landscape is simply defined as the sum of the influence function values.
+- Using all elements/links.
+We have considered all (known) elements/links of the networks, and did not introduce any threshold values for excluding any segment of the network., except the elimination of self-loops.
+The reason for eliminating self-loops is that we are interested in the interactions between the elements. - Non-existing links.
+Non-existing links (or non-identified, missing, hidden, 'secret' links) could be regarded as links having a zero weight. - Community heap.
+Based on the direct interactions in the network we calculate the effective, indirect impact of the starting element to the rest of the network.
+In our work we represent this new indirect interaction as a property of the original links of the network, so we calculate a new weight, the so-called community heap value for every link from a given starting element.
+The community heap is a connected subgraph, surrounding the starting element in which the community heap values are all larger than zero.
+In general the community heap may start from a pair of elements, or from a link (like in the LinkLand method), or more generally from any selected motifs or subgraphs.
+Since the precise form of the effective interaction depends on the meaning of the links in the network, in principle each network may have its own, unique optimal community heap construction method.
+The optimal community heap construction method may differ from network to network, but for most networks general versions of both fast and accurate methods can be designed.
+Different versions of these generally applicable community heap construction methods of the ModuLand method family will be described later in detail, and adequate hints for their optimal use will also be given. - Community heap value.
+The community heap value is a non-negative number rendered to every links of the original network showing how much the given link belongs to the community heap of the starting element or link.
+The community heap values depend on the community heap constructing method. - Community landscape.
+Integrating all community heap values, which were assigned to a given link, we get a centrality-type value called as the community landscape height of that link.
+The community landscape height shows how much the given link is affected by the integrated indirect impact of all the starting elements of the network.
+From now on in this paper the community landscape is simply defined as the sum of the community heap values.
 We usually represent the community landscape as a 3 dimensional image of the original network, where the horizontal plane is a 2 dimensional, 'usual' representation of the network, while on the vertical axis the community landscape values of network links are plotted.